AXS2022/DAFL/README.md

 # DAFL
-This is an federated learing method named "Dual Adversarial Federated Learing with Non-IID Data.
+This is an federated learing method named "Dual Adversarial Federated Learing with Non-IID Data".